hartwigmedical/hmftools/sv-linx/README.md

 - Lone single breakend
 - Lone inferred breakend
 - Any 2-break junction cluster with a single or inferred breakend that cannot be resolved as LINE or inferred as a synthetic.
-- Any 2-break junction cluster which cannot be chained OR resolved as either a LINE, synthetic,templa or reciprocal event
+- Any 2-break junction cluster which cannot be chained OR resolved as either a LINE, synthetic,template or reciprocal event

 Clusters of 2 inferred breakends are also classified in this category.
 Many of these are likely artefacts due to residual large scale GC biases affecting coverage unevenness in the sequencing data and false positive CNA calls..